Hire a photographer to capture the majestic Chang, the three-headed elephant at the temple

 What makes this Bangkok 3 headed elephant temple so cool for photos?
 It's built in three levels, each representing a different world in Buddhist belief.
 And guess what - they offer traditional Thai costume rentals if you want your photos to have that authentic Thai look!

-The bottom floor is the Underworld, filled with amazing antiques like fancy porcelain, pottery, and religious items that remind visitors of Ayutthaya’s golden era.
-The soft lighting creates a mysterious vibe that’s perfect for moody portraits and candid snaps.
+Filled with amazing antiques like fancy porcelain, pottery, and religious items that remind visitors of Ayutthaya's golden era.
+The soft lighting creates a mysterious vibe that's perfect for moody portraits and candid snaps.

 This isn't just any museum - it's an architectural wonder that's perfect for family and group photos!
 The huge Erawan elephant sits on a 15-meter high base, making the whole thing as tall as a 14-story building.
 Located in Samut Prakan, just an hour away from Suvarnabhumi Airport, this three-headed elephant Bangkok attraction is truly a photographer's dream.